Samara Felippo: Career

 She was invited to join Caça Talentos, a children's morning telenovela (televised soap opera) with Angélica.
-In early 1997, she participated in the Star for a Day segment of the weekly Sunday TV program Domingão do Faustão.
+In early 1997, she participated in the "Star for a Day" segment of the weekly Sunday TV program Domingão do Faustão.
 Her test was to re-enact a scene in the role of the Nívea Stelmann character in the soap opera A Indomada opposite Matheus Rocha.
 Her performance was so impressive that it enabled her to participate in other productions of the soap opera broadcast industry.

-On her first soap opera, Anjo Mau, Samara played the young Simone Garcia.
+In her first soap opera, Anjo Mau, Samara plays the young Simone Garcia.
 Later, she appeared on Meu Bem Querer and Suave Veneno, among others.
 The highlight of her career came in Malhação, where she portrayed the rebellious Érica Schmidt, a character who discovers she has contracted HIV.
 In 2003, Felippo played the romantic Mariana, in the miniseries A Casa das Sete Mulheres; later that year she portrayed Celina Costa Andrade Fernandes on Chocolate com Pimenta.
 In 2004 she was cast on the soap opera Da Cor do Pecado, where she showed her comic skills opposite Karina Bacchi and Rosi Campos.
 In 2005, she played the coquettish Detinha on América.
 Exploring her comic side, the character of pedestrians trying to conquer the city and find a boyfriend at all costs.

 Samara studied cinema at a college in Rio de Janeiro.
 As to feature films, she performed in the film O Dono do Mar, produced in Maranhão in 2001 and released in 2006.
 In another film, Concerto Campestre, which was filmed entirely in Pelotas (RS), she had the lead role.

 Also very involved with the theater, Samara has performed in several plays during hiatuses from television work.
 She played in Êxtase (2007); A frente fria que a chuva traz (2006); Comunhão de Bens (2000); O Guarani (1998).